Which OBD2 Scanner Should I Buy?

 - Bi-direction support to activate and test sensors and motors.

-If that is not enough, keep in mind that the YOUCANIC scanner does not require a yearly subscription as other professional-level tools do.
+If that is not enough, remember that the YOUCANIC scanner does not require a yearly subscription like other professional-level scanners.
 We believe that the YOUCANIC scanner offers the best OBD2 for the money for auto mechanics and DIYers.

-We have a ton of how-to video showing you how to troubleshoot car problems.
-Once you get the codes, the YOUCANIC technicians can help you with any questions you may have.
+We have many how-to videos showing you how to troubleshoot car problems.
+Once you get the codes, the YOUCANIC technicians can help.

-You can retrieve Diagnostic Trouble Codes (DTC) (also referred to as fault codes) that trigger the Check Engine Light and Service Engine Soon.
-Level 1 scanners don’t access other modules besides Engine Control Unit (ECU) or provide any coding capabilities.
+You can retrieve Diagnostic Trouble Codes (DTC) (also called fault codes) that trigger the Check Engine Light and Service Engine Soon.
+Level 1 scanners don’t access other modules besides the Engine Control Unit (ECU) or provide any coding capabilities.

 Simply plug into the OBD-2 port and read the code.
 They show you a fault code.
 A few scanners even tell you what the code means.
-Regardless of what description you get from the scanner, write down the code, and do online research to understand what common problems are with your make.
+Regardless of what description you get from the scanner, write down the code and do online research to understand the common problems with your make.

 Capabilities